 Report says intercepted alloy shipment could be used in program

-Japan claims it has confiscated a shipment of aluminum alloy bound for Burma that could be used in a nuclear enrichment program.
+WNDJapan claims it has confiscated a shipment of aluminum alloy bound for Burma that could be used in a nuclear enrichment program.

 The East-Asia Intel report said a cargo ship en route from North Korea was transporting the alloy through Japan, with the intention of transferring it to China, then Burma.